 While growing up, many of us were made to believe that creative expression was limited to activities such as painting, writing, singing, designing, etc. Fortunately, this was not the case for me.
 I attended a school where we were taught that creativity was not just about making art but a whole way of being.

-My school hosted an annual event called the Creative Festival, which celebrated the creative spirit in a big way.
+Every year my school hosted an event called the “Creative Festival”, which celebrated the creative spirit in a big way.
 It was an occasion when all students got to display their creative flair in a field that appealed to them the most.
 It was a glittering spectacle of Broadway-style shows, fashion shows, exhibits of innovative science projects, cooking displays, art and craft galleries, and so much more.

 Unfortunately, not everyone shares the same sentiments about creativity as I do.
 According to various studies, 75% of people in the world do not consider themselves to be creative.
 Most of them are in professions that are outside of traditional creative fields such as artists, designers and performers.